agnes-riviere/ginette/application/mini-LOMOS/README.md

  $9 : number of zones (clay, sand...) ex: 1 More than 2 would require more PT100 so it wouldn't make a lot of sense here.
  $10 : thickness of the upper zone (m) distance between the riverbed and the bottom of the upper zones.
 Type in "0" if there is just 1 zone.
  $11: maximum duration of the inversion (s) ex : 864000 (= 10 days)
+ $12 : begin of the simulation : year (two last characters YY) ex for 2014: 14
+ $13 : begin of the simulation : month (two last characters MM) ex for November: 11
+ $14 : begin of the simulation : day (two last characters DD) ex: 07
 ```

 If the duration of the field fexperiment is shorter than the prescribed duration, the shorter duration will be utilized.